udacity/FCND-Controls-CPP/README.md

 Vehicles are created and graphs are reset whenever a scenario is loaded.
 When a scenario is reset (due to an end condition such as time or user pressing the ‘R’ key), the config files are all re-read and state of the simulation/vehicles/graphs is reset -- however the number/name of vehicles and displayed graphs are left untouched.

 When the simulation is running, you can use the arrow keys on your keyboard to impact forces on your drone to see how your controller reacts to outside forces being applied.

+#### Keyboard / Mouse Controls ####

+There are a handful of keyboard / mouse commands to help with the simulator itself, including applying external forces on your drone to see how your controllers reacts!

+ - Left drag - rotate
+ - X + left drag - pan
+ - Z + left drag - zoom
+ - arrow keys - apply external force
+ - C - clear all graphs
+ - R - reset simulation
+ - Space - pause simulation